mytarget-test-team/seismograph/docs/selenium.rst

 * Polling

 Is know, selenium work unstable when we are testing ajax interfaces, it's exactly.
 We need to waiting for elements.
-Polling give a chance to work with selenium objects and not think about this.
+Polling give a chance to work with selenium objects (web element, web driver) and not think about this.
 All methods will wait for correct execution while timeout doesn't exceeded.

 * Easy query